-Result: Not Guilty Details: Defendant was charged with the intoxication manslaughter of a child who was ejected from another vehicle involved in the accident.
+Defendant was charged with the intoxication manslaughter of a child who was ejected from another vehicle involved in the accident.
 The Defendant was alleged to have a 0.15 blood alcohol concentration.
-Through accident reconstruction at trial we showed that the Defendant could not have caused the wreck, that the officers were extremely biased, and that there were serious problems with the crime lab's results.
+Through accident reconstruction at trial we showed that the Defendant could not have caused the wreck, that the officers were extremely biased, and that there were serious problems with the crime lab’s results.

-Result: Not Guilty Details: The Defendant was charged with brutally raping and assaulting a woman on a date.
+The Defendant was charged with brutally raping and assaulting a woman on a date.
 We convinced the jury that while the Defendant did engage in consensual sex with the woman, she made up the allegations and even inflected wounds all over her body to frame him and extort him.

-Result: Not Guilty Details: The Defendant was charged with sexually touching a child in his home during a party.
+The Defendant was charged with sexually touching a child in his home during a party.
 We convinced the jury that there was no opportunity for him to have been in the same room with the little girl and that he has no sexual motive or interest in children.
 We called experts that testified that she was subjected to suggestive and contaminating questioning that let to her false out cry.

 We have a very aggressive approach to litigating criminal cases.
 Our motions practice focuses on substantively making the battlefield at trial the most favorable it can be.
-We do this by anticipating the government’s strategy and concealing our own.
-We use all available law and argument to prevent and exclude harmful evidence against us while admitting favorable evidence.

 There are a number of specialized defenses allowed under the Federal Rules of Criminal Procedure that are not known by the general public.
-Many of them must be specifically plead and raised at the appropriate times.
-It is important that the lawyer is experienced in spotting, developing, and asserting these defenses against the objections of the government.

 Over 90% of federal criminal charges result in guilty pleas.